terrytaylorbonn/rtd-tutorial/docs/source/P2-ai-hw.rst

 HW/AI combinations used
 -----------------

 - Ubuntu.
-Haarcascades and mediapipe gestures running on the Ubuntu (documents 2_B1.1,2,3, 23.0122-0131).
+Haarcascades and mediapipe gestures running on the Ubuntu .
 I started using Ubuntu as the first test platform (instead of PI4/Nano) to avoid issues (such as camera drivers; PI4/Nano used their custom version of 18.04 Ubuntu).

 - PI4.
-Haarcascades, TF-lite, and mediapipe face meshes (document 2_B2, 23.0119-0121).
+Haarcascades, TF-lite, and mediapipe face meshes.

 - Nvidia.
-OpenCV, haarcascades (documents 2_B3_2a-1, 2_B3_3a, 23.0110-0118; 2_B3_2a describes Nvidia tutorials, for which I had trouble getting the camera other drivers setup).
+OpenCV, haarcascades.

 - STM.
 Covers AI implmentations on STM hardware.